calaldees/teacherEducation/teacherEducation/creativeTeaching.md

 * Creativity
     * comes with uncertainty and 'risk'
     * is difficult to measure
-* Risks required to reach _outstanding_
+* Risks are required to reach _outstanding_
+* My take
     * Nobody can become autonomous leaner without being creative

 > Louie Armstrong cant be creative if he doesn't know what end of the trumpet to blow into
 * base skills?